diegaspar/MVVM-Kotlin/README.md

 # MVVM-Kotlin-Koin:rocket:

-This is a project made just for fun to try the MVVM architecture.
+This is a project made just for fun to try the MVVM architecture with DataBinding.

 ## Libraries used
 - [Kotlin](https://kotlinlang.org/docs/reference/) :heart: